The Center Conjecture for thick spherical buildings: The Center Conjecture

 \begin{thm} The Center Conjecture~\ref{centerconj} holds for spherical buildings of type $E_8$. \end{thm}

-\begin{rem} Our proof actually shows that $K$ is a subbuilding or the action of the group $Aut_B(K)\acts K$ fixes a point, where $Aut_B(K)\supseteq Stab_{Aut(B)}(K)$ denotes the possibly larger group of isometries of $K$ preserving the polyhedral structure of $K$ induced by the polyhedral structure of $B$ and such that the permutation in the labelling of the vertices of $K$ is induced by a symmetry of the Dynkin diagram of $B$.
+\begin{rem} Our proof actually shows that $K$ is a subbuilding or the action of the group $Aut_B(K)\acts K$ fixes a point, where $Aut_B(K)\supseteq Stab_{Aut(B)}(K)$ denotes the possibly larger group of isometries of $K$ preserving the polyhedral structure of $K$ induced by the polyhedral structure of $B$ and such that the changes of vertex types of $K$ correspond to a symmetry of the Dynkin diagram of $B$.
+(Compare with \cite[Sec.\ 3.5]{LeebRamos}.)

 Notice that the automorphisms in $Aut_B(K)$ are not necessarily extendable to automorphisms of $B$, as the following example shows.
-Let $\sigma\subset B$ be a panel and let $K_\sigma$ be the union of the Weyl chambers in $B$ containing $\sigma$.
+Let $\sigma\subset B$ be a panel (i.e.\ a face of codimension one) and let $K_\sigma$ be the union of the Weyl chambers in $B$ containing $\sigma$.
 It is a convex subcomplex of $B$ and $Aut_B(K_\sigma)$ is the group of permutations of the set of Weyl chambers containing $\sigma$.
-This group is very large if e.g. the set of Weyl chambers containing $\sigma$ is uncountable. \end{rem}
+This group is very large if e.g. the set of Weyl chambers containing $\sigma$ is uncountable.

+Although the automorphisms in $Aut_B(K)$ must not be extendable to automorphisms of $B$, the group $Aut_B(K)$ depends on the ambient building $B$, or more precisely, on the Coxeter complex on which $B$ is modelled, in the sense illustrated by the following example.
+Let $B$ be a building of type $F_4$ and let $K\subset B$ be a convex subcomplex.
+Suppose we can embed $B$ in a building $\widetilde B$ of type $E_8$, such that the polyhedral structure of $B$ coincides with the structure induced by the polyhedral structure of $\widetilde B$ (the Coxeter complex of type $F_4$ can be viewed as a subcomplex of the Coxeter complex of type $E_8$).
+The image of $K$ under this embedding is a convex subcomplex of $\widetilde B$.
+Then $Aut_{\widetilde B}(K)$ is the possible smaller subgroup of $Aut_B(K)$ of type preserving automorphisms.
+This is a consequence of the fact that the Dynkin diagram of $F_4$ has one symmetry whereas the Dynkin diagram of $E_8$ has none. \end{rem}